Ecommerce insights on the go

 Historically, order management relied on clunky ERPs and manually-updated spreadsheets.
 These legacy systems and outdated processes cannot support today’s brands and marketplace sellers.
 To stay competitive, brands need flexible, scalable and adaptable solutions.
 They need operational technology that can scale to meet demand and industry shifts.
 This is where an order management system comes in.

 Order management systems (OMS) provide automation and integration – across every step of the order journey.
 This allows brands to deliver consistent customer experiences at scale across every channel.
-Ecommerce order management systems enable operators to manage orders coming in from multiple sales channels, and going out of multiple fulfillment points.
+Ecommerce order management systems enable operators to manage orders coming in from multiple sales channels, and going out of multiple fulfilment points.
 It facilitates automation between service providers, and aggregates data within a single interface.

 Real-time data is at the core of an effective order management strategy.
 Retail data now travels through multiple layers of sales channels, technology platforms like BigCommerce and operational infrastructure.
 With so much data, it’s impossible to rely on static spreadsheets.